THU-DSP-LAB/llvm-project/README.md

 ### TODOs

+* Stacks for sGPR spilling and per-thread usage is supported by using RISCV::X2 as warp level stack, RISCV::X4 as per-thread level stack.
+But the 2 stack size calculation are not yet splitted out, so a lot of stack slots are wasted.
 * VentusRegextInsertion pass may generate incorrect register ordering for next instruction, see FIXME in that pass.
 To avoid breaking def-use chain, we could keep the extended instruction unmodified by removing `Op.setRegIgnoreDUChain()` from the pass, the elf generation pass should ignore the higher bit(>2^5) of the register encoding automatically.
 * Pattern match VV and VX optimization.
 There is only type information in the DAG pattern matching, we can't specify whether to match a DAG to a vop.vv or vop.vx MIR in a tblgen pattern, so a fix pass should be ran after codegen pass.